 The other benefit of remarketing ads is that they typically cost very little money to run.

-As an example, a restaurant using Facebook remarketing ads, you can promote an upcoming special day like Mother’s Day, a new item in your menu, your Friday night entertainment, or your catering services.
+As an example, a restaurant using Facebook remarketing ads can promote an upcoming special day like Mother’s Day, a new item in your menu, your Friday night entertainment, or your catering services.
 Bring these past customers back by retargeting them!
 This is a no-brainer tactic.

 Want to learn how to do this?
 Check out this online tutorial: